 Certified Reference Materials ("CRMs," "standards") were used to monitor the accuracy of the assay results reported by all labs.
 Standards were inserted into the sample sequence at a ratio of 1:20 or roughly every 100' of core/channel sampling.
-At the start of the project, two different VMS (volcanic hosted massive sulfide) standards were used from CDN Resource Laboratories Ltd. The below graphs show the accuracy and repeatability issues with the first two labs that ran the samples.
-The dashed vertical line represents the division between the QAQC at American and Paragon vs ALS.
+At the start of the project, two different VMS (volcanic hosted massive sulfide) standards were used from CDN Resource Laboratories Ltd. The below graphs show the accuracy and repeatability issues with the first two labs that analyzed the samples.
+The dashed vertical line represents the division between the QAQC at American and Paragon (left of line) vs ALS (right of line).
+The below figures represent CRM data for all drill hole assays completed between 2020 and 2021 with a data cutoff date of October 10, 2021 and subsequently used in the Mineral Resource Estimate with an effective date of November 29, 2021.

-In October, Bunker Hill discontinued the CDN Resource material and began using four different standard materials from Ore Research & Exploration PTY LTD. This material was of meta sedimentary origin and matched theoretical metal grades from Bunker Hill.
-Below are the charts that represent the QAQC of the most frequently used standard, OREAS-36.
+In October 2020, Bunker Hill discontinued the CDN standard reference material and began using four different standard materials from Ore Research & Exploration PTY LTD. This material was of meta sedimentary origin and matched theoretical metal grades from Bunker Hill.
+Below are the charts that represent the QAQC of the most widely used standard throughout phase 2 of the drill program, OREAS-38.

 Bunker has initiated a duplicate prepping procedure that involves quartering the core.
 Half the quarter would be grabbed by hand and put into one bag and the half into another.
 Due to the nuggety and fractured nature of the mineralization, obtaining an exact duplicate was not achievable.
-After investigating these results, the core shed obtained a crusher to make a more homogenic sample for a more accurate duplicate that will tests the labs repeatability.
+After investigating these results, the core shed obtained a crusher and riffle splitter to make a more homogenic sample for a more accurate duplicate that will tests the labs repeatability.
+The below figures represent duplicate data for all drill holes completed between 2020 and 2021 with a data cutoff date of October 10, 2021 and subsequently used in the Mineral Resource Estimate with an effective date of November 29, 2021.
+All material not passing QAQC variance limits was re-run through the same analysis suite, along with the preceding and following samples adjacent to the failed sample.
+It is recommended that Bunker maintain a protocol for handling of QAQC failures and work with laboratory personnel to run samples sequentially based on sample number assigned by Bunker geologists.